 Using Segments in the Standard Report you can compare subgroups within your data.
 Typically, segments are groups within your data that you would like to make comparisons across.
-For instance, you might compare responses for males and females or age groups or other demographic or firmographic characteristic.
+For instance, you might compare responses for males and females, age groups, or other demographic or firmographic characteristic.

-Adding Segments to Your Standard Report
+Add Segments to Your Standard Report

 To add a segment to your Standard Report click the Compare Segments option in the left-hand panel.
 Then click Add Segment.

 You have six options available for creating segments.

 Use the By Question Answers option to add segments for the answer(s) to a single question.
 You can add as many of these segments as you wish.

 Let's say, for example, that we asked our respondents to provide their gender and we wish to see how the data for males and females compares.

 - To get started we will click Compare Segments > Add Segment > By Question Answers.

 - In the first dropdown we will select the question we wish to use to create segments; that is "Gender".
 All available answer options will be selected by default.
 Feel free to de-select any options that you do not want to include in the segments.
 When finished, click Save.